CenterForTheBuiltEnvironment/HHW_brick/docs/getting-started/index.md

 # Getting Started

-Welcome to HHWS Brick Application!
+Welcome to HHW Brick Application!
 This guide will help you get up and running with converting heating hot water system data to Brick ontology format.

 ## What You'll Learn